 Cover an existing balance: As long as the existing balance is within the past 365 days, Sallie Mae may cover it.

 Sallie Mae may as well be considered the student loan central hub.
 No matter where and how you want to go back to school, Sallie Mae has a loan to cover your needs.
-Its rates are competitive, its terms are generous, it has great repayment options, and it has a variety of perks to help you get started both in school and out of school.
+Interest rates are competitive.
+Repayment terms are generous.
+Plus, Sallie Mae student loans have a variety of perks to help you get started both in school and out of school.